EliAndrewC/l7r/setting/budgets.md

 The ~3-4 million koku/year for the Imperial Magistrate cohort breaks down as follows:

-- **The 284 standing Imperial Magistrate offices** (~1.7 million): One Imperial Magistrate stationed in every domain (per the Emerald Charter), at average ~6,000 koku/year per Magistrate's office.
-This covers the Magistrate's personal stipend (Rank 9-11 equivalent, depending on the importance of the domain), retinue, manor and office operations, the office's standing yoriki force (~30-100 yoriki per office handling general judicial work, dispute investigation, cross-clan-issue mediation, and the city-gate tariff audit work described above), and the supervision of **the Emperor's local granaries within the domain**.
+- **The 284 standing Imperial Magistrate main offices at domain capitals** (~1.5 million): One Imperial Magistrate stationed in every domain (per the Emerald Charter), located at the domain capital.
+This covers the Magistrate's personal stipend (Rank 10 for vassal-house domains, Rank 11 for non-ruling family domains, Rank 12 for clan-ruling-family capitals - see the Rank by Domain Tier table below), retinue, manor and office operations, the office's standing yoriki force (handling general judicial work, dispute investigation, cross-clan-issue mediation, and the *capital-city* tariff audit work), and the supervision of **the Emperor's local granaries within the domain**.
 The granary function is structurally important: most of what is collected in Imperial taxes does not physically travel to Otosan Uchi (Rokugan is ~1,000 by ~1,500 miles, and physically transporting grain over those distances would be prohibitively expensive) but is instead stored in the Imperial granaries in each domain capital and used locally - for paying yoriki and other Imperial-staff stipends, funding road and waystation operations, supporting the local Imperial Magistrate's office, and being released into the local market in lean years (the "ever-normal granary" function familiar from Tang/Song Chinese administration).
 The Imperial Magistrate's role in overseeing these granaries is one of the most economically consequential functions of the office.
-Larger domains and clan-capital postings carry larger Magistrate offices than the average; vassal-house domains and frontier postings are smaller.
+Per-IM cost varies dramatically with the size of the domain capital (see the Per-Magistrate Office Staffing and Budget detail below).
 (Otosan Uchi's Imperial granary infrastructure is exceptional: because the capital concentrates ~1 million inhabitants, its granaries are vastly larger than any per-domain installation, and the OU local market is tightly monitored and controlled by Imperial regulators.
 This is partly handled through the Otosan Uchi local government line in the spending table and partly through the Imperial Ministry of Rites' Empire-wide ceremonial-distribution coordination.)

+- **~2,400 provincial-city Imperial yoriki sub-stations** (~400K): One small Imperial yoriki sub-station in each of the Empire's ~2,400 provincial cities, auditing the Yasuki Taka tariff collection at the provincial city's gates.
+These sub-stations report up to the Imperial Magistrate at their domain capital and are administratively part of the IM cohort, but they are budgeted and counted separately because the empire-wide multiplier is different (~2,400 provincial cities, using the 400-ME × 6-provinces aggregation, rather than the ~284 actual domain capitals).
+See the Provincial-City Imperial Yoriki Sub-Station Budget detail below.

 - **Emerald Champion central operations** (~500-700K): The Imperial Minister of Justice's office in Otosan Uchi, supporting the Emerald Champion's institutional functions (administration of the Test of the Emerald Champion, coordination of Imperial Magistrate appointments and rotations, central judicial review).